• Skip to primary navigation

 Spinach Mushroom Quiche

-This Spinach and Mushroom Quiche recipe is great for every meal of the day.
-This vegetarian quiche packed with mushrooms and spinach can be served for breakfast, brunch, lunch or even as a light dinner.
+This Spinach Mushroom Quiche recipe is a delicious vegetarian quiche that can be served for breakfast, brunch, lunch or even as a light dinner.
 And it is a great make-ahead meal that can also be frozen!

 Flatlay of the quiche over white baking paper on a round wooden board